I'm a professional tarot reader with 21 years of experience. For me, tarot is a fascinating system that reflects all human life.

 The Advantages of the One-Card Reading

-- Layers of meaning: No card has one meaning.
+- Layers of meaning: No card has only one meaning.
 There are layers and layers of information embedded in the psychology of the card and in the symbolism of the illustration.
-Meaning is in the memories the card elicits in the reader.
-It’s in the emotions that arise without bidding.
-Meaning is in the colors, the position of the figure/s, their clothes, the background, even in the weather depicted.
+Meaning is also found in the memories the card elicits in the reader, and it’s in the emotions that arise without bidding.
+Meaning can be found in the colors, the position of the figure/s, their clothes, the background, even in the weather depicted.

 - Clarity: Often one card smacks you in the face with clarity.
 Right there.
 That’s the answer.
 Sometimes you have to work a little; dig a little deeper; maybe even wait a little for the meaning to reveal itself.
 Yet, when you mine out that vital piece of information, you know it.
 It’s clear.

 - Unarguable: Stay with it.
 It tells the truth.
 Every time.
 The tarot does not lie.
 You can gild it with what you want to hear, but in the end, the card’s energy is true.

 - Memorable: You can carry the card with you for as long as it takes.
 It can live in your head or your journal, or you can even put the actual card in your wallet.
 If the question is important, the reply from the cards will be emphatic.
 It will stay with you.

 Tarot Reading With a Single Card: The Question